tomasf18/Secure-Repository/delivery2/README.md

 #### <i class="fa-solid fa-check"></i> Success Codes

+- **200 OK**: The requested action was sucessful.
+- **201 CREATED**: The requested data insertion/update was sucessfuly saved on the database.

 #### <i class="fa-solid fa-user-xmark"></i> Client Error Codes

 - **400 Bad Request**: The request is malformed or missing required parameters.